 With its unique nature, this mountain has sub-alpine and alpine zones as well as four peaks and one of the biggest craters in the world, created by a volcano eruption in the distant past.
 The most suitable period for climbing Aragats is from June until August when mountain trails are dry and safe.
-In winter, when slopes are covered with snow, only professional climbers on skis are recommended to climb Aragats.
+In winter, when slopes are covered with snow, only professional climbers on skis climb Aragats.

 The region boasts many intact and dilapidated medieval monuments –Amberd Fortress, medieval monasteries, Saghmosavank and Ohanavank.
-Not far from the Marz's center, in the village of Oshakan, there is the tomb of St. Mesrop Mashtots, the founder of the Armenian alphabet, which became the relic of all Armenians all over the world.
+Not far from the Aragatsotn region's center, in the village of Oshakan, there is the tomb of St. Mesrop Mashtots, the founder of the Armenian alphabet, which became the relic of all Armenians all over the world.
 There is also the well-known Byurakan Observatory which was founded and headed by Victor Ambartsumian, the world's famous scientist, and astronomer.

-Local and foreign tourists have shown great interest towards hiking tourism in Armenia lately.
+Recently, local and foreign tourists show great interest towards hiking tourism in Armenia.
 It is no surprise as this «mountainous island» is an irresistible country for those who like conquering natural heights.

 Ashtarak is located on the left bank of Kasagh River; it is the capital of Aragatsotn region.
 The city’s name was first mentioned in the 9th century.
 The Medieval Monuments are still kept in Ashtarak, that’s why it is famous for a lot of historical monuments and outstanding people.

 The first place that you should visit in Ashtarak is the main square.
 There you will see the beautiful statue of Nerses Ashtarakeci.
 Recently, at the center of the square were added fountains which have the shape of the trees.

 Near the square, you will see the statue of Armenian great poet Vardges Petrosyan.
 After that starts the street; which name is called "The Street of Museums".
 The city market is located near the bridge.
 There you can see the making of traditional Lavash.